-Every hero’s journey requires a separation from what’s already known and routine.
+Every hero’s journey includes a separation from what’s known.
 It’s an opportunity to separate from any aspects of ourselves that we no longer want.

-That’s the new attitude required to act in a different way when we’re facing everyday situations that have been drawing a habitual response from us.
+That’s the new attitude required, in order to act in a different way when we’re facing everyday situations that have been drawing a habitual response from us.
 That’s the level of expectancy it takes to separate from the old and discover something new, about ourselves and about life.

 Coming up quickly in the journey is the threshold, just before we enter a mysterious new world.
 There has to be a shift in attitude here.

 Unless we change our thinking, nothing will change.

 The threshold asks us to make decisions about whether to go forward – or whether to stay resigned to a job that stinks, or whether to give up on an unmanageable teenager, or whether to divorce an impossible partner.